cv4dc/cv4dc.github.io/2024/call-for-papers.md

 We accept the following types of submissions:

-Extended Abstracts: Up to seven (7) pages excluding references.
-These can cover work in progress, preliminary research, already published studies, or any relevant computer vision applications.
+Extended Abstracts: Submissions should be between four (4) and seven (7) pages, excluding references.
+These can cover work in progress, preliminary research, studies published within 1 year, or any relevant computer vision applications.
 Accepted papers in this category will not be archived in the ACCV workshop proceedings, allowing future publication in other venues.

 Full Length Papers: Up to fourteen (14) pages excluding references.
-These can cover work in progress, already published studies, or any relevant computer vision applications.
+These can cover work in progress, studies published within 1 year, or any relevant computer vision applications.
 Accepted papers in this category will not be archived in the ACCV workshop proceedings, allowing future publication in other venues.

 **Submission Guidelines**